Zenlytic/zenlytic-docs/docs/4_data_modeling/91_dimension.md

 `tags`: This is a list of strings that tag a field with special meaning.
 For instance, the `customer` tag indicates that this field is the unique identifier for a customer and Zenlytic will use that to know throughout your queries what you mean when you say "Customer".

+`drill_fields`: This is a list of field names (dimensions or measures) to include in the drill query for the name of the tag (see below).

 `searchable`: A yes (or true) means that you want Zenlytic to index the categories of this dimension for use in natural language search.
 For example, if you indexed the column `state` you'd be able to search for states just by typing "New York" without having to mention the state field.

 `synonyms`: This is a list of strings phrases or words that you want to act as synonyms for natural language search.
 For example, if your measure is named `total_revenue` you might have synonyms of `['total sales', 'income']`.